JCMedinaG/JCMedinaG.github.io-Web-Project/README.md

 * Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 * Is responsive (using media queries).
 The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

-Finally, the website must be deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

 ### Considerations